umaa-java-sept-2020/servlet-hello-world/blogs/readme.md

 * Using Curl with headers
 * Understanding HTTP Methods.
 * Using ObjectMapper dependency from jackson.
 * Servlet with POST, PUT, GET, DELETE.
-Using Postman
+Using Postman & Curl
 * Connecting with MySQL & JDBC driver
 * Simple CRUD app using MySQL , JDBC , Servlets, Postman
 * State Management using cookies , headers, session